|

 prefixlen and port

-port are necessary and are not manpage
+port are really necessary, they are not man page

-metacharacters.
+meta-characters.
 For FQDN resolution, the rules applicable to

 src and dst apply here as